MirrorNetworking/Mirror/README.md

 If you are migrating from UNET, then please check out our [Migration Guide](https://vis2k.github.io/Mirror/General/Migration).
 Don't panic, it's very easy and won't take more than 5 minutes.

 ## Installation
-We recommend to download Mirror from the [Asset Store](https://www.assetstore.unity3d.com/#!/content/129321)!
+We **recommend** to download the most **stable Mirror version** from the [Asset Store](https://www.assetstore.unity3d.com/#!/content/129321)!

-The Asset Store version is updated monthly and considered stable.
 For the latest improvements, consider the [Mirror Download](https://github.com/vis2k/Mirror/releases) directly from this repository instead.
 Afterwards extract it in your project's Assets folder.

 ## Examples
 We included several smaller example projects in Mirror.